python/the-knights-who-say-ni/README.md

 While this project is, strictly speaking, geared towards the needs of the Python project, the abstraction design goal should make it relatively straight-forward to fork this project and to modify it as necessary for your own needs.
-The project would also be amenable to tweaking APIs and such to add needed flexibility for forks.
-There is also the potential to even merge alternative host implementations if a fork of this project with a different host implementation(s) were to come into existence.

 ## Control flow
 The key piece of legal information one must know is that the instant